Tariq-B/COMP-346-A2/README.md

 TO DO:
 EXPLAIN Project in README.
 It is a complete project however.

-The text files and PDFS were just sample runs that were logged.
+The text files and PDFs were just sample runs that were logged.